gekakud/FT260_python/README.md

 # FT260py Library README
 ## Overview
-The FT260py library is a Python wrapper for the FTDI FT260 I²C master controller.
-It provides high-level methods to interact with I²C devices using the HID protocol.
+The FT260py library is a Python wrapper for the FTDI FT260 controller, supporting both I²C and UART communication protocols.
+It provides high-level methods to interact with connected devices using the HID protocol.
+The library simplifies tasks such as configuring the FT260, setting communication parameters, and performing read/write operations with connected peripherals.
 The library simplifies tasks such as configuring the FT260, setting I²C speed, and performing read/write operations with connected I²C slave devices.
+Same for UART.

 This library is built on the hid module, which interfaces with the hidapi library for HID communication.